 Rather than just your mouse clicks and how you navigate through websites, reCaptchaV3 appears to collect personally identifiable information, such as those gathered during browser fingerprinting, along with reading cookies installed on your browser.

-This, in essence, allows Google to track individuals across a vast range of web properties not directly associated with the company.
+This essentially allows Google to track individuals across a vast range of web properties not directly associated with the company.
 It’s one of those – how much information are you comfortable sharing with Google – questions.

 App vulnerabilities are weaknesses in an app’s code that attackers can exploit to compromise security and facilitate cybercrime.